hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/fpc-management.md

 * the generation within the enclave of chaincode-specific cryptographic keys, which are then registered on the Enclave Registry (chaincode).

+The command requires that the FPC chaincode definition is already committed on the channel.
+Therefore, the command must follow the `lifecycle chaincode commit` command.
+The admin can preliminarly check the successfully committed definition through the `lifecycle chaincode querycommitted` command.

 A successful command execution returns `0`, indicating that the chaincode enclave is ready to endorse transaction proposals.